dart-lang/site-www/src/_guides/language/language-tour.md

 }
 {% endprettify %}

-To implement a mixin, create a class that extends Object, declares no constructors, and has no calls to `super`.
+To _implement_ a mixin, create a class that extends Object and declares no constructors.
+Unless you want your mixin to be usable as a regular class, use the `mixin` keyword instead of `class`.
 For example:

 <?code-excerpt "misc/lib/language_tour/classes/orchestra.dart (Musical)"?>
 {% prettify dart %}
-abstract class Musical {
+mixin Musical {
   bool canPlayPiano = false;
   bool canCompose = false;
   bool canConduct = false;